 Occupancy Certificate/Land Title/Contract of Lease (as applicable)

 Fire inspection certificate (from the Bureau of Fire Protection Office)

 Note that your city/municipal hall may ask for other requirements.
 This process usually takes less than a week BUT highly depends on your city/municipality.

 If your total assets do not exceed Php3,000,000, you may be qualified to register as a Barangay Micro Business Enterprise (BMBE).
 Go to DTI’s website for BMBE application to check if your business is qualified and to register.
 BMBE application is free of charge.

 4. Register your business with the Bureau of Internal Revenue (BIR)

 The below is the usual process with the usual set of requirements that you need.

 [Note: Early in 2023, the BIR launched its Online Application and Update System (ORUS).
 This may be used for business registration.
-We have not personally used this application yet and as to the date of writing this article, some Revenue District Offices (RDOs) still prefer that we register onsite.
+Some Revenue District Offices (RDOs) still prefer that we register onsite.
 We’ll update this article once we get further acquainted with ORUS.]

 (a) Proceed to your RDO and bring the following: